How to Start Annuals Indoors from Seed

 Some, like lobelia, are so small and light, you don’t dare sneeze while you’re trying to separate them under a magnifying glass.

-Others are many times larger, like those of the lima bean, a seed that we consume as a vegetable.
+Others are many times larger, like those of the lima bean.

 When a plant scatters seeds, they tumble about in all kinds of weather, roughing up their outer coatings, and preparing to take in air, water, and nutrients when they sprout in the spring.